Akatsuki667/holbertonschool-low_level_programming/argc_argv/README.md

 - Your program should print the result of the multiplication, followed by a new line
 - You can assume that the two numbers and result of the multiplication can be stored in an integer
 - If the program does not receive two arguments, your program should print Error, followed by a new line, and return 1

+4-add.c : Write a program that adds positive numbers.
+- If no number is passed to the program, print 0, followed by a new line
+- If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1